-There is a form online for Camping at the fair.
-If you want a reserved site, fill out the form and send it with the money to Larry Hedrich, N3425 Harlow Rd., Chilton, WI 53014 by August 15.
-If you would like to camp next to someone, please send these reservations in together (same envelope.)
-All campers are expected to follow established camping rules.
+There is a camping registration form on the Fair website.
+If you want a reserved site, fill out the form and send it with the money to Larry Hedrich, N3425 Harlow Rd., Chilton, WI 53014 by August 15th.
+If you would like to camp next to someone, please send these reservations in together (same envelope).
 No money will be refunded.
 All fees must be paid prior to setting up camp.
 Daily camping fees must be paid in the secretary's office prior to the assignment of a camping site.
-All established camping rules must be followed.
-Rules will be posted in the secretary's office and are available online.
+All campers are expected to follow established camping rules.
+Rules will be posted in the secretary's office and are available on the Fair website here.

 NO DOGS ARE ALLOWED IN THE CAMPING AREA.